x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 > [!NOTE]
 > While most data is in the report within 24 hours, some data may take as long as 5 days to appear.

-### Use the Security & Compliance Center to view rules report
+### Use the Security & Compliance Center to view a rules report

 1. In the [Security & Compliance Center](https://protection.office.com/), select **Reports** > **Dashboard**.